 If you don't have such a project, try starting a new one.
 It doesn't have to be something you intend to finish, just stub out some basic design parts.
 You don't need to fully implement everything, often just a print ("this method will do something") is all you need to get the overall design in place.
-This is called top-down design, in which you work out the different interactions and describe how they should work before actually implementing what they do.
+This is called top-down design, when you work out the different interactions and describe how they should work before actually implementing what they do.
 The converse, bottom-up design, implements details first and then ties them all together.
 Both patterns are useful at different times, but for understanding object-oriented principles, a top-down workflow is more suitable.

-If you're having trouble coming up with ideas, try writing a to-do application.
+If you're having trouble coming up with ideas, try writing a TO DO application.
 (Hint: It would be similar to the design of the notebook application, but with extra date management methods.)
 It can keep track of things you want to do each day, and allow you to mark them as completed.

-Now, try designing a bigger project.
-It doesn't have to actually do anything, but make sure you experiment with the package and module importing syntax.
+Now, try designing a bigger project; it doesn't have to actually do anything, but make sure you experiment with the package and module importing syntax.
 Add some functions in various modules and try importing them from other modules and packages.
 Use relative and absolute imports.
 See the difference, and try to imagine scenarios where you would want to use each one.

 In this chapter, we learned how simple it is to create classes and assign properties and methods in Python.
-Unlike many languages, Python differentiates between a constructor and an initializer.
-It has a relaxed attitude toward access control.
-There are many different levels of scope, including packages, modules, classes, and functions.
-We understood the difference between relative and absolute imports, and how to manage third-party packages that don't come with Python.
+We also covered access control and different levels of scope (packages, modules, classes, and functions).
+In particular, we covered: